If you came to me for help with irregular periods, I would think very carefully about your thyroid.

 It wouldn’t matter if you already had another diagnosis such as PCOS or hypothalamic amenorrhea.
 It wouldn’t matter if your doctor had vaguely said at some point that your blood test was normal.
 I would still think about thyroid.
 Why?
 Because underactive thyroid (hypothyroidism) is a common reason for irregular periods.

 ⚠ Tip: Cellular energy (ATP) is the energy your cells use to do everything.
-It’s made by tiny organelles called mitochondria and requires thyroid hormone.
+It’s made by tiny organelles in your cells called mitochondria and requires a healthy amount of thyroid hormone.

 Cellular energy, mitochondria, and thyroid hormone are critically important for ovaries.
 Why?
 Because ovaries have a big, big job to do.
-As we saw in Ode to Ovulation, they have to work hard to bring a healthy follicle (egg) all the 100 days to ovulation.
-Then they must still have enough energy to grow an amazing 4 cm gland called the corpus luteum, which is how you make progesterone.)
+As we saw in Ode to Ovulation, they have to bring a healthy follicle (egg) all the 100 days to ovulation, and then still have enough energy to grow a 4 cm corpus luteum in one day, and make progesterone.

 All of that requires energy.
 Lots and lots of energy.
 All of that requires thyroid hormone.